Conservation Council of South Australia: Description

 The Council is an independent, non-profit and strictly non-party political organisation, established to "give a voice to the growing environmental challenges that face us and the emerging solutions showing the way to the future".
 It informs the public and government on key environmental issues and participates in government and community processes that seek to restore and protect the natural environment.
 The Council liaises with industry, government departments, unions, community organisations and all political parties.
 By nominating individuals to sit on government committees such as the EPA Board, the Pastoral Board, and the Lake Eyre Basin Community Advisory Committee, the Council provides the community with opportunities for direct input into government decision-making.

 As of 2021, there were 50 member groups.
 Combined, these groups represent over 90,000 South Australians with the common goals being the conservation and protection of the environment and a sustainable future.

+Awards

+Since 1998, the SA Environment Awards have been presented annually on World Environment Day on 5 June by Conservation Council SA.
+As of 2024, the awards are presented in partnership with Green Adelaide, Department for Environment and Water, and University of Adelaide Environment Institute).
+The awards include the Jill Hudson Award for Environmental Protection; Green Adelaide's Pelzer Prize; Leif Justham Young Achievers Award; Innovation Award; Working Together Award; and the Conservation Science Prize.
+Since 2017, outstanding "activists, community organisers, and conservationists" have been inducted into the SA Environment Hall of Fame.

 Jill Hudson Award

-The Conservation Council of South Australia presents the Jill Hudson Award for Environmental Excellence annually.
+The Conservation Council of South Australia presents the Jill Hudson Award for Environmental Protection annually.

 Past recipients have included Jillian Marsh (1998) David Noonan, Joel Catchlove & Sophie Green, Richard Owen, the Kupa Piti Kunga Tjuta Aboriginal Corporation, Kevin Buzzacott, Anne Daw (2013) and Mark Parnell (2004).